-As noted above and in the statement of activities, the cost of all governmental activities during the fiscal year ended September 30, 2021 was \$1,085,250.
+As noted above and in the statement of activities, the cost of all governmental activities during the fiscal year ended September 30, 2022 was \$1,093,422.
 The costs of the District's activities were primarily funded by program revenues.
-Program revenues, comprised primarily of assessments, increased during the fiscal year.
-In total, expenses decreased from the prior fiscal year, the majority of the change in expenses results from the decrease in interest.
+Program revenues, comprised primarily of assessments, increased during the fiscal year as the result of a one-time contribution received by the District to set up a permanent fund.
+In total, expenses increased insignificantly from the prior fiscal year.